molgenis/molgenis.org/public/documentation/guide-explore.md

     * Tags
     * i18n fields
 * Delete:
-  * Posible for non system entities.
+  * Possible for non-system entities.

 ###Attribute

 Attribute contains all data about the attributes in MOLGENIS.
-Each row in this table represents one attribute in one MOLGENIS entity
+Each row in this table represents one attribute of one MOLGENIS entity.

 ####Editing capabilities
 * Create:
-  * Yes for non system entities.
+  * Yes, for non-system entities.
-  * When creating an attribute for an existing enitity with data Nillable cannot be set to true.
+  * NOTE: When creating an attribute for an existing enitity, the option Nillable cannot be set to true.
 * Read:
   * Yes
 * Update:
-  * Yes for non system entities:
+  * Yes, for non-system entities:
   * Updatable fields:
     * Sequence number
-    * Data type (See "convertion list of data types")
+    * Data type (See "conversion list of data types")
     * ID attribute
     * Label attribute
     * Lookup attribute index